-- Create opportunities for the community to get outside and explore Lafferty Ranch - Offer engaging, joyful, and creative outings to get more people to experience the outdoors - Guide participants towards discovering, for themselves, the meaning and impact of experience at Lafferty, rather than just increasing their ecological knowledge - Help us build a community of neighbors and participants with the goal of creating a strong force for land stewardship in the form of People Powered Preserves
+- Create opportunities for the community to get outside and explore Bohemia Preserve. - Offer joyful and creative outings so that more people can access local nature. - Guide participants towards discovering, for themselves, the meaning and impact of their experience, rather than just increasing their ecological knowledge. - Help us build a community of neighbors and participants with the goal of creating a strong force for land stewardship in the form of People Powered Preserves.